-Individuals at increased risk for pressure injuries should have an ongoing risk-prevention protocol in place for routine monitoring of their skin, which should include documenting and reporting (to a healthcare professional), any early signs of prolonged pressure.
-There are a number of factors which increase a person's risk for developing pressure injuries.
-The list below is not an exhaustive resource.
-However, the information provided should aid caregivers in understanding which individuals may be at greatest risk of developing a PI.
+Some individuals are at greater risk for developing PI.
+Older individuals, those who have limited ability to move independently, individuals with nerve damage or spinal issues, individuals with chronic health conditions and those who can't communicate discomfort are all at increased risk for PI (21).

+Non-Ambulatory Individuals

-- Non-Ambulatory Individuals An individual who is unable to ambulate (walk) independently and/or change their body position independently is at an increased risk of developing a PI.
-The use of durable medical equipment (DME) (such as wheelchairs), can cause pressure injuries if proper precautions are not taken (Galetto et al., 2019).
+An individual who is unable to ambulate (walk) independently and/or change their body position independently are the individuals at highest risk of developing a PI and is the most common reason for developing PI (21).

+The use of durable medical equipment (DME), such as wheelchairs, standers, hospital beds, can cause pressure injuries if proper precautions are not taken (13).

 However, individuals do not have to be completely non-ambulatory or immobile to be at increased risk for PI.
-If an individual who can ambulate suddenly becomes less ambulatory or non-ambulatory, due to an injury, illness or surgery, they will then be at increased risk of developing a PI. - Older Individuals Individuals over age 65 are at greater risk of pressure injuries as the body's built-in protective agents (such as fat and muscle) begin to decline and atrophy (Neloska et al., 2016). - As a natural part of aging, the fatty layer under the skin (dermis) begins to thin.
+If an individual who can ambulate suddenly becomes less ambulatory or non-ambulatory, due to an injury, illness or surgery, they will then be at increased risk of developing a PI.

+Older Individuals

+Individuals over age 65 are at greater risk of pressure injuries as the body's built-in natural protective agents such as fat and muscle begins to wither and reduce (37) (19) (23) (21).

+As a natural part of aging, the fatty layer under the skin (dermis) begins to thin.
 Fluids in the body serve as a natural insulator and cushioning agent for the body's organs, bones and tissues.

-However, as the body ages, the thirst instinct becomes reduced (which leads to a higher risk of dehydration), and the functioning of taste buds deteriorates, which can lead to lower nutritional and fluid intake overall.
-In addition, as the body ages an individual is at greater risk of chronic health conditions such as diabetes, cardiovascular disease, osteoporosis, arthritis, or cancer, which can leave the body in a more weakened state overall.
+However, as the body ages, the thirst instinct becomes reduced which leads to a higher risk of dehydration, and the functioning of taste buds reduces leading to lower nutritional and fluid intake overall.

+In addition, as the body ages an individual is at greater risk of chronic health conditions such as diabetes, cardiovascular disease, osteoporosis, arthritis, or cancer, which can leave the body in a more weakened state overall (19) (40).

-Individuals who take more than seven medications a day (polypharmacy); those who have experienced repeated hospitalizations; and/or those who suffer from reduced immobility (for whatever reason), are also at increased risk for developing a PI (Neloska et al., 2016).
+Individuals who take more than seven medications a day (polypharmacy); those who have experienced repeated hospitalizations; and/or those who suffer from reduced immobility for whatever reason, are also at increased risk for developing a PI (37) (19) (23) (21)